How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 5. After removing the affected areas, replant your hydrangea in fresh, well-draining soil that has been amended with organic matter.

-Hydrangeas prefer slightly acidic soil, with a pH between 5.5 and 6.5.
+Hydrangeas thrive in slightly acidic soil, with an optimal pH of 5.5 to 6.5.

 Waterlogged soil can create a perfect environment for fungus and disease to develop, causing damage to the roots and ultimately killing the plant.